VEuPathDB/SiteSearchData/Model/bin/README.md

   * reads a directory structure and recursively discovers solr batch directories.
 For each one, calls `ssLoadBatch`.

 ### Testing
+* `testApiCommonQaSites`
+  * Iterates through genomics QA sites and calls `testSiteSearchWdkRecordCounts` on each.
+* `testSiteSearchWdkRecordCounts`
+  * Test the wdk records installed in a website's site search by comparing against the WDK records found by querying the WDK.
+Uses a hard-coded list of record types expected in Solr, and for each, the Question to call to get all IDs.
+(It has separate lists for component databases, VEuPathDB and OrthoMCL).

 ### Legacy
 * `dumpApiCommonQaWdkMetaBatches`
   * calls `ssCreateWdkMetaBatch` for a hard-coded list of genomics components.
 Accesses each component's QA site REST service.
-This is a legacy script.
+This is a legacy script, replaced by a nightly Jenkins job that does the same work as part of a website build.